Data-Alliance/did-dxd/README.md

 # Data-Alliance Decentralized IDs Method Specification

-## Introduction
-DA소개 및 연락처
-DID표준 버전
-## Overview
+## About Data-Alliance DIDs
 The system aims to provide secure authentication and various services based on DID & Verifiable Credential Specifications published by the W3C.
+As an identity verification technology, Data-Alliance DIDs are designed to use blockchain technology to prove one's own identity without a separate intermediary, making it impossible to forge and alter.
+Necessary personal information is stored in a safe area (Trusted Execution Environment) that only individuals can access, and is configured so that it can be submitted when necessary to prove authority.
+In addition, when Data-Alliance DIDs are assigned to various IoT devices, it is possible to verify the authenticity of data without the risk of forgery and alteration during data collection and transmission.
+This document conforms to the requirements specified in Decentralized Identifiers (DIDs) v1.0 (See. https://www.w3.org/TR/2022/REC-did-core-20220719/)

 ### Method Name
-The DA-DID(Data-Alliance DID) Method name is **dxd**
+DA-DID(Data-Alliance DIDs) Method name is **dxd**.
-A DA-DID that uses this method **MUST** begin with the prefix "did:dxd", this prefix **MUST** be in lowercase.
+A DA-DID that uses this method **MUST** begin with the prefix **"did:dxd:"**, this prefix **MUST** be in lowercase.

 ## Specification
 ### Generating a Key-Pair